mshajid/CodeCraft/CodeCrafting Corner/Python 101 - Mastering Python Fundamentals/README.md

 <div align="center">
   <h2>Getting Started 🌟</h2>
-  <p>To begin your Python journey, navigate to the `Chapters` section, where tutorial materials are organized by topic.
-You can access these materials directly or review them online:</p>
+  <p>To begin your Python journey, navigate to one of the `Chapters`, where tutorial materials are organized by topic.
+You can access these materials directly by clicking on the links below</p>
   <table>
     <tr>
-      <td>Introduction to Python Programming </td>
+      <td>Chapter 1 - Introduction to Python Programming </td>
       <td><a href="./Chapter 1 - Introduction to Python programming/">Click Here</a></td>
     </tr>
     <tr>